List of One-Punch Man characters: Suiko

 Suiko (スイコ) is a girl with tan skin and short black hair, a younger sister of Suiryu who trained in the same fighting style as their grandfather, Suicho.
 She visited her brother at the hospital, sometimes after the latter was rescued by Saitama, while watching the Monster Association's headquarters being discovered by Heroes Association's Tatsumaki to the world.
 After Monster Association's downfall, Suiko joins the Hero Association, while Suiryu joins Neo Heroes to honor her late grandfather.

+Zenko

+Zenko (ゼンコ) is Bad's younger sister who is often trying to appeal to or spoil her.
+However, she often scolds him for his behavior, displaying a greater level of maturity despite their age difference.

+Zenk is voiced by Ayumi Mano in the original Japanese version and by Jackie Lastra in the English dub.

 Tareo

 Tareo (タレオ)is a boy who has a guidebook to the Heroes.
 He is a loner whose classmates tend to bully or take advantage of.
 Garo befriends him.

 He is voiced by Natsumi Fujiwara in the original Japanese version and by Jeannie Tirado in the English dub.